Mother Child Separation: You Weren’t with Me

 Mother validates Bunny’s experience throughout the book.
 Because the story never specifies why Mother was gone nor does it mention how long they were separated, readers can personalize this aspect for a particular child’s experience.
 The text does a superb job of addressing a spectrum of emotions and concerns and models a very empathetic “serve and return” interaction between child and parent.
 I highly recommend this book.

 AQ Lens: Because I work with adoptive families I have a particular interest in finding books that open conversations about adoption-generated thoughts, feelings, and experiences WITHOUT actually being overtly about adoption.
 This book would be a superb read for an adoptive family.
-Children who were adopted beyond infancy will be able to identify with the bunny’s wishing that his parents had been there with him from the beginning to ally his fears and to provide security.
+Children who were adopted beyond infancy will be able to identify with the bunny’s wishing that his parents had been there with him from the beginning to allay his fears and to provide security.
 This book can serve as a great way to spark important conversations.

 Adversity: Empowering Kids to Rise to the Challenge